Aimeedeer/coconut-report/draft/consulting.md

 ---

 Hello!
 I am Aimee Zhu.
 I speak English and Mandarin.
-I do **developer-oriented marketing**.
+I build products and developer communities.

-For consulting, I give strategies to teams who want to build developer communities, and I diagnose and solve problems for them.
+If you are running a blockchain project and want to build your own developer community but don't know how.

-Please move forward if you are running a blockchain business, and your business is heavily driven by developers.
+Please move forward.

 ## Services

-### Developer Market Strategy
+### # Developer Market Strategy

-Marketing activities follow the business strategy, which defines directions and focuses.
+Business strategy defines directions and focuses.
 Positioning the developer community building in your business map is the key step.

-We discuss your business and positioning the developer community.
+We start with positioning strategy.
 I help you understand open source developers globally and developers in China if it is on your business map.
 I then offer proposals on the micro strategy